Ronnie O’Sullivan on brink of last eight after dominating Pang Junxu

 But frequent errors would cost the Chinese player any chance of making any further impression, and O’Sullivan swiftly restored his four-frame advantage with successive half-centuries to go in 8-4 in front at the mid-session interval.

-Looking increasingly ill at ease, Pang failed to muster a point in the next two frames, as a back-to-back hundreds too O’Sullivan further clear, and taking the next two made Monday’s final session a formality.
+Looking increasingly ill at ease, Pang failed to muster a point in the next two frames, as back-to-back hundreds took O’Sullivan further clear, and taking the next two made Monday’s final session a formality.

+Judd Trump hit his 100th century break of the season – pocketing a £100,000 bonus from the World Snooker Tour – as he moved into a 10-6 lead against Shaun Murphy.

+Trump shrugged off a slow start to this second-round clash to lead 5-3 at the end of the first session, his main regret being the miss of a difficult yellow when on 98 in the final frame of the session, leaving him stuck on 98 centuries for a little longer.

 Monday evening’s ticket holders can expect to be short-changed as former champion Luca Brecel will also come back requiring a single frame to complete a comprehensive win over Ding Junhui.